What You Need to Know About Public Relations or Fundraising Manager

 The states with the most job growth for PR or Fundraising Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Maine, Vermont, or Alaska.
 These states have the worst job growth for this type of profession.

-The salary for Public Relations and Fundraising Managers ranges between about $64,250 and $208,000 a year.
+The typical yearly salary for Public Relations and Fundraising Managers is somewhere between $64,250 and $208,000.

 Public Relations and Fundraising Managers who work in District of Columbia, New York, or Virginia, make the highest salaries.